Jay330-commits/IXTABOX-APP/ideas.md

-In Use is displayed in two lines fix that remove the box icons near model
+In Use is displayed in two lines fix that
+2remove the box icons near model

 apply the same principles of customer starts hear from from the icon placement and different view of them in small screen